 On this bedrock of certainty rest the promises of that unmade, unlimited Being.
 On these promises we rest our faith.
 Doubting served Descartes well, but Edwards knew that, ultimately, it is dubious to doubt the indubitable.

-Echo the centurion’s cry: “Lord, I believe; help my unbelief.”
+Echo the father of the epileptic boy’s cry: “Lord, I believe; help my unbelief.”